0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 Note that the request resembles in most of its part the one designed for [off-chain verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/).
 The extra part that has been added here is the `transcation_data` that includes:

 - `contract_address`, namely the address of the verifier contract, in this case ERC20Verifier
-- `method_id`, namely that hash of the ABI of the [`submitZKPResponse`](https://github.com/iden3/contracts/blob/master/contracts/interfaces/IZKPVerifier.sol#L6) function
+- `method_id`, namely that hash of the ABI of the [`submitZKPResponse`](https://github.com/0xPolygonID/contracts/blob/main/contracts/interfaces/IZKPVerifier.sol#L5) function
-- `chain-id`, the ID of the chain where the smart contract has been deployed
+- `chain_id`, the ID of the chain where the smart contract has been deployed
 - `network`, the name of the network where the smart contract has been deployed

 > To display the QR code inside your frontend you can use the express.static built-in middleware function together with this [Static Folder](https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static)